charmbracelet/charm/README.md

 Each Charm user has a virtual personal filesystem on the Charm server.
 Charm FS provides a Go [fs.FS](https://golang.org/pkg/io/fs/) implementation for the user along with additional write and delete methods.
-If you're a building a tool that requires file storage, Charm FS will provide it on a networked-basis without friction-filled authentication flows.
+If you're building a tool that requires file storage, Charm FS will provide it on a networked-basis without friction-filled authentication flows.